bitsongofficial/chainmodules/x/nft/spec/02_messages.md

 ## MsgIssueDenom

 This message defines a type of non-fungible tokens, there can be multiple non-fungible tokens of the same type.
-Note that both, `Id` and `Name`, are required to be unique globally.
+Note that both, `Id` and `Name`, are required to be unique globally (this could be changed).

 | **Field**      | **Type**    | **Description**                                                                                                 |
 | :------------- | :---------- | :-------------------------------------------------------------------------------------------------------------- |